exemplaryai/ai-engine/README.md

 </p>

 ## Demo
-Use our [API playground](https://docs.exemplary.ai/playground) to visually build an api call.
+Use our [API playground](https://exemplary.ai/docs/playground) to visually build an api call.
 Use your choice of providers and couple them with NLP & NLU tasks.
 <p align="center">
 <img width="100%" alt="How it works" src=".github/images/playground-demo.gif">
 </p>

-> :information_source: **Release Schedule**: We're set to release our code by Oct 1st, 2022 under the [Apache License 2.0](LICENSE).
+> :information_source: **Release Schedule**: This repo will house all the connection adapters.
+We're set to release our code by Nov 10th, 2022 under the [Apache License 2.0](LICENSE).
 For early access, email us at [hello@exemplary.ai](mailto:hello@exemplary.ai)

 At exemplary.ai, we're on a mission to help developers build Conversational AI apps faster, leverage advances in language technology, with the help of our API & Toolkit.